hi-aryan/social-network/usefulSHELL.md

 # TODO:
 *new*
-* don't need TWO buttons to write a new review?? either keep "Add your Review" or "Write Review"
-* margin or spacing or whatever for "Back to Search" and "Write Review" in courses/course/id for those with no reviews are very ugly.
+* "avg rating" goes to a new line (below the actual rating line) and it looks ugly (for reviewed courses in /courses/course/id)
 * make "Back to Search" prettier in courses/course/id. and perhaps move it to top left
 * perhaps the "Course Information" box could be the sidebar? looks weird with 2 of them
+* browse the website on mobile!
+It's shit!! ("course information" for each courses/course/id is below the actual reviews??)
 * fix text sizing in create_post (course title and content inputs are bigger than the rest)
 * what does manually changing the id in "/post/new?course_id=2" change? it doesn't update the selected course? and it seems to have no effect on what courses the user can post for. so what does changing the id DO?
 * ^^related to the above: pressing "Write the First Review" in an empty course takes me to "/post/new?course_id=2" but the selected course is still the first one (with id=1)?? what other issues does this have (where else is this exact functionality used?)